 The Trekker’s Friend is a lightweight highly portable device that converts your backpack and trekking poles to a hiking trailer, so that hiking with a backpack can be easier, faster and more comfortable than carrying it, as described here and here.
-You can buy the Trekker’s Friend hiking trailer (Lite version) here (or you can usually find it on eBay if you’d prefer).
+You can buy the Trekker’s Friend hiking trailer (Lite) here (or you can usually find it on eBay if you’d prefer).

-Other walking trailers are already commercially available, but they are heavy and slow to dismantle, and can’t be used when the terrain becomes too steep or rough, so they cannot be taken on trips where such terrain might be encountered.
+Other hiking trailers are commercially available, but they are heavy and slow to dismantle, and can’t be used when the terrain becomes too steep or rough, so they cannot be taken on trips where such terrain might be encountered.
 The Trekker’s Friend overcomes these problems by being lightweight and quickly converted between carrying and wheeling as the terrain requires.

 It takes around a minute to change between carrying and wheeling or back again.

 The daypack that the Trekker’s Friend comes in can be used to balance the load when wheeling the pack, taking more weight off your body (picture 1).

 When travelling by car or public transport the Trekker’s Friend can be left attached to your backpack or packed away in its daypack (picture 11).

 The Trekker’s Friend Lite weighs approx 1.64 kg, which does not include either the backpack or trekking poles, as these are not part of the device.